getkirby/pluginkit/README.md

 ### Development

-You can start the dev process with …
+You can start the dev process with:

 ```
 npm run dev